-NOTE: Do not conduct the dielectric test when there is a low-resistance load between line and ground.
-An insulation resistance test is recommended.
-(A dielectric test is nearly always conducted with a capacitive load).
+NOTE: Do not perform the dielectric test when there is a low-resistance load between the terminals to be tested or terminals to ground.
+An insulation-resistance test is recommended.
+(A dielectric test is nearly always conducted with a capacitive load.)